Mid-Year Climbing Safety Standards Updates

 • Intermediate Tandem Moving Water Canoeing (Skills)

-• A Teacher, Volunteer or Qualified Instructor with verifiable canoe tripping knowledge, skills and experience, approved by the Trip Guide and the school/school board.
-The Teacher, Volunteer, or Qualified Instructor must be trained in, understand, demonstrate, and adhere to a directly relevant skill set for Canoe Tripping.
+• A Teacher or Monitor with verifiable canoe tripping knowledge, skills and experience, approved by the Trip Guide and the school/school board.
+The Teacher/Monitor must be trained in, understand, demonstrate, and adhere to a directly relevant skill set for Canoe Tripping.
 A relevant skill set is a described set of skills developed by recognized canoe tripping professionals.

 • At least one (1) Trip Guide or Assistant Trip Guide must have a current Wilderness First Aid certification (minimum 16 hour course).